 Pano Lefkara

-The town of Lefkara in Southern Cyprus
+A charming town in Cyprus

 This small town, located close to Larnaca, is best known for its handicrafts and the very pretty little centre.
 This is where some of the most famous lace, tablecloths, scarves and towels in Cyprus come from.
 Old ladies on the streets knit their masterpieces, which you can then buy from them in their shops.
 Do make sure that you’re buying legit ones, as there are some fakes too.
 Lefkara is also known for its jewellery and silverware.
 We wrote about these handicrafts in our post about the best things to buy in Cyprus.